nickbrady/Fortran_DNAD/README.md

 # Example Problems
 Some example problems are included to help the user understand how models can be developed within this framework

+## Code Structure
+Because `dnadmod` is a long module and does not need to be edited frequently, it is logical to put it at the end of the Fortran files.
+However, Fortran necessitates that modules appear before subsequent modules that depend on them.
+To be able to keep `dnadmod` at the end of the file and also be able to run the program, the python script "SortFortranModules.py" was written to re-order the modules and then rule the programs.
+If one is not interested in using a python script to run the Fortran programs, one can elect to run the files that begin with "ReSort_..." from the terminal by first compiling the program `gfortran -fdefault-real-8 _file_name_', and then executing the program `./a.out`